microsoft/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/learning/strings-and-localization.md

-#Learning about Project Honolulu Extensions: Strings and Localization
+#Learning about Windows Admin Center Extensions: Strings and Localization

-Let’s go more in-depth into the Project Honolulu Extensions SDK.
+Let’s go more in-depth into the Windows Admin Center Extensions SDK.
 In this document, we’ll cover strings and localization.

 ## Strings and Localization